shaliulab/idtrackerai/README.md

 Right-click with your mouse to copy and paste commands from the instructions to the terminal.
 (NOTE: do not use the shortcut Ctrl+C and Ctrl+V as they do not work in the terminal)

 The time needed to install the system varies with the output of the pre-installation checks and the download speed of the network when cloning the repository and dowloading the dependencies.
-In our computers and network, the total installation time is typicall of 15 minutes.
+In our computers and network, the total installation time is typically of <15 minutes.

 ### Pre-installation checks